10 Screen-Free Summer Activities for Kids 2025

 10 Screen-Free Summer Activities for Kids 2025 (That Build Real Skills)

-The breaking point came when my 6-year-old looked up from his tablet and asked, "Mom, what did kids do before screens?"
-And I realized I'd forgotten too.
+The turning point?
+My 6-year-old looked up from his tablet and asked, "What did kids even do before screens?"
+And I realized...
+I’d kind of forgotten, too.

 10 Screen-Free Summer Activities That Work for Ages 3-12